unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 # Design Details - Initial documentation

-# 1.Describe how you intend to develop the API module and provide the ability to run it in Web service mode
+## How We Develop API Module

 ### Design

 - **Scraping:** we scraped all of our data and extract the main content from htmp, then push them all to our backend via multiple http request. our own developed Natural Lange Parser Engine (NLPE) will wake up and using a distributed iterator to extract one by one.
 NLPE will have another http request to backend to created report and report event if the article is parsed.\
   After we have a structure of API, we need to consider about the data of API.
 By the suggestion of specification, we intend to use a scraper to gather data frequently (1-2 times a day).
 Python scrapy library will be our choice.
 Since we already choose reliable and official API it will help us to filter some articles we do not need it.These data will be analysed and defined as outbreak by our server and breakdown into a report object stored in our database.

 - **Backend:** Our data will be stored by postgreSQL.All the information will be separated into different table, such as user information will be stored in a table call user,all the username and its corresponding password will be recorded.Also,the reports will be stored in a table called report and important information will be extract and define into column.

-- **Frontend:** our user can use our frontend to view all our data in backend via RESTful APIs.
+* **Frontend:** our user can use our frontend to view all our data in backend via RESTful APIs.
 In the fronend, to show the map and location of a ourtbreak, we will use Google Maps APIs.

 ### Development